Three days. Six innovation lanes. Africa's leading academic hospital as your sandbox. R 140,000 in cash prizes for the teams that build what matters.

 What is the potential scale of impact on patient outcomes, system efficiency or healthcare access in Africa?

-Final judging is done by a rotating panel drawn from four lenses - so every team is stress-tested on more than just a good demo.
+Final judging is done by a rotating panel drawn from four lenses, so every team is stress-tested on more than just a good demo.

 Heads of department and consultants from Groote Schuur Hospital and partner hospitals.